- Museum & discovery

 A rich historical collection

 Walking through the museum, you will see the rooms where Wellington and his aide-de-camp settled down to prepare for the last battle.
-Visitors can also admire an exceptional selection of weapons, a French canon, the Duke's cape and authentic maps and letters from both French and British armies.
+Visitors can also admire an exceptional selection of weapons, a French cannon, the Duke's cape and authentic maps and letters from both French and British armies.

 The Duke of Wellington wrote and signed his victory report from this inn, in Waterloo, hence the name of the battle.
 The fight itself took place a little further on.